gus3rmr/simplescan-bash/README.md

-#### This tool looks for valid subdomains for the given domain using the requests module in python, then it saves a .txt file with the list of subdomains found.
+#### This tool looks for valid subdomains for the given domain using the curl command, then it saves a .txt file with the list of subdomains found.

 #### Requirements: